Research evaluation and norms

 - ‘reliability’ – whether the measure would produce similar scores in the same conditions if used again

-A clinical psychology doctorate student at the University of Leicester completed an independent evaluation of the validity and reliability of BERRI using data from 42 children’s homes across the UK.
-The results showed good reliability as staff give similar independent ratings of children.
+A clinical psychology doctorate student at the University of Leicester completed an evaluation of the validity and reliability of BERRI using data from 42 children’s homes across the UK.
+The "results showed good internal consistency and fair to good reliability as staff give similar independent ratings of children.
 BERRI showed good construct validity through the measurement of convergent and divergent validity compared to an existing outcome measure: the SDQ, and a novel questionnaire designed for the study: the NRQ.
 The Behaviour, Relationships, Risk and Indicators scales all converged with the scales on the SDQ as hypothesised.
 There was evidence of divergent validity for all BERRI scales, with none correlating significantly with any of the SDQ subscales or NRQ where it was hypothesised that there would be no significant association.
 We’re working towards getting the results formally published.

 Norms and meaning